 return output

-endOne of the primary advantages of reductions is their avoidance of memory allocation, in particular for intermediate results.
+endOne of the key advantages of reductions is that they avoid unnecessary memory allocation, especially for intermediate results.

 To illustrate, consider the operation sum(log.(x)) for a vector x.
-Its computation involves two steps: transforming x into log.(x), and then summing the transformed elements.
-By default, broadcasting materializes its results, implying the internal creation of a new vector to store the values of log.(x).
-Consequently, the step results in memory allocations.
+Its computation involves two steps: transforming x by applying log element-wise, and summing the transformed elements.
+Since broadcasting computes its results eagerly, it implies the internal creation of a new vector to store the values of log.(x).
+Consequently, this step results in memory allocations.

-In many cases, however, only the scalar output matters, with the intermediate result being of no interest.
-In this context, computational strategies that obtain the final output while bypassing the allocation of log.(x) are preferred.
+In many cases like this, however, only the scalar output matters, with the intermediate result being of no interest.
+In this context, computational strategies that obtain the final output while bypassing the allocation of intermediate results like log.(x) are preferred.

 Reductions make this possible by defining a scalar output, which is iteratively updated by summing the transformed values of x.
-This means that each element of x is transformed by the logarithm, and the result is then immediately added to the accumulator.
-In this way, the storage of the intermediate vector log.(x) is entirely avoided. [note] In the section Lazy Operations, we'll explore an alternative approach.
-This is based on broadcasting and also avoids materializing intermediate results.
+In our example, this means that each element of x is transformed by the logarithm, and the result is then immediately added to the accumulator.
+In this way, the storage of the intermediate vector log.(x) is entirely avoided.

 x = rand(100)